 Long pants and socks must be worn.
 Participants should also wear a bandana to help maintain the cleanliness of our helmets.
 Shirts with sleeves are recommended for trail rides.
 Shoes or boots with at least a 1/4 inch heel and smooth soles are required, however a limited supply of loaner boots are available at camp.
 We do NOT permit sneakers, sandals, or fashion boots.
 Riding helmets are provided for all riders.

-Waiver must be signed by every rider and a parent/guardian if the rider is under 18 years of age.
+The Equine Waiver must be signed by every rider and a parent/guardian if the rider is under 18 years of age.

-We are seeking adults with extensive horse experience to instruct arena lessons, instruct ground/unmounted lessons, assist riding instructors with lessons, lead & drag trail rides, groom and tack horses, work horses during the week, and assist with general care of horses.
+We are seeking adults with extensive horse experience to instruct arena lessons, ground/unmounted lessons, assist riding instructors with lessons, lead & drag trail rides, groom and tack horses, work horses during the week, and assist with general care of horses.
 Current First Aid/CPR certification is preferred.
-Free weekend accomodation for volunteers may be available.
+Free weekend accommodation for volunteers may be available.